 Financial freedom is the freedom to live life on purpose.
-It is the freedom to walk away from a job you hate and still be fiscally responsible.
+It is the freedom to walk away from a hated job and still be fiscally responsible.
 It is spending less than the paycheck and building savings.
 Savings creates a space that make many circumstance become just a bump in the road instead of a catastrophe.

 A number of years ago, long after I became free of debt, my husband and I had what could have been a disastrous vacation.
 Our car died while we were over 200 miles away from home.
 It put us in a bit of a bind.
 Because we had healthy savings we were not stuck.
 In fact, we didn’t feel that our vacation was ruined at all.
 We continued our activities, donated the old car, and just found another way home.

 Our choices for getting home were expensive, but it was not a disaster and didn’t impact our daily finances or the way we were living.
 It wasn’t just the car that died on that vacation, it was actually a series of calamities.
-Someday I’ll write a post about it.
 We still look back on that vacation fondly and laugh at all the crazy things that happened.

-Living debt-free gives us the freedom to take more opportunities.
-Be ready for anything, understand that life can change in an instant better prepares us to handle those changes.
+Living debt-free provides freedom to take more opportunities.
+Managing our finances with the understanding that life can change in an instant better prepares us to handle those changes.
 The choice that Trinity and I made to pay off our mortgage instead of buying a brand new car was not about being rich, it was about being free.

 But I don’t earn enough, how can I be free?

 I’ve known people with huge salaries and small salaries both living paycheck to paycheck.
 I’ve also seen the opposite.
-Before you make any excuses, look to see if there are any changes you can make.
-Even small ones can make a huge difference over time – start brown-bagging your lunch, eat out less often, find cheaper alternatives to items purchased often.
+Before making any excuses, look to see if there are any changes that can be made.
+Even small changes can make a huge difference over time, eat out less often, find cheaper alternatives to items purchased often.
 Or make bigger changes like buying used cars instead of new.

 My parents have earned under poverty level income almost their entire lives but they have always lived debt-free.
 We never stressed about money, we never spent what we didn’t have.
-The less debt you have the more freedom you have to take opportunities that come your way.
+The less debt a person has the more freedom they will have to take opportunities that come along.

 Forgiveness does not mean that the victimizer is absolved of their guilt or responsibility.
-It is removing the power of the victimizer on your life.
-Forgiveness is important for your own personal emotional freedom.
-The Greek word where it originates literally means “to let go.”
+It is removing the power of the victimizer on the victims life.
+Forgiveness is important to personal emotional freedom.
+The original Greek word for forgiveness literally means “to let go.”

-Humility is recognizing the circumstances around you that helped you get where you are and honesty about the good and bad choices that led you to that place.
-You may have worked hard for what you have, but just because you might be wealthier or healthier doesn’t mean that the person next to you didn’t work just as hard.
+Humility is recognizing the circumstances that have lead to success and honesty about the good and bad choices that led to that place.
+Working hard is a key to success, but wealth and health don’t mean that the person with less money or with heath issues didn’t work just as hard.

-Humility is reserving judgment and it helps us continually learn.
+Humility is reserving judgment and facilitate greater understand and learning.
 Humility seeks to understand others and not judge them.
-When we recognize both circumstance and choice, when we are honest about our own culpability we leave the door open to new learning opportunities and equipping ourselves with information needed to continuously make better choices.
+When we recognize both circumstance and choice, when we are honest about our own culpability we leave the door open to new learning opportunities.
+Humility equips us to continuously make better choices.

 Step 5: Find Your Blue Door

-That cold, miserable morning when I opened the grey door of the fridge, shivering, was one day in the midst of many pretty bad days.
+That cold, miserable morning when I opened the refrigerator to find only pickles, was one day in the midst of many pretty bad days.
 I eventually made a decision to change the course of my life.
 It did not happen overnight.
-It was a journey of making the right choices, including the choice to buy an inexpensive, no frills, beige Honda Civic that had a blue door.
+It was a journey of making the better choices, including the choice to buy an inexpensive, no frills, beige Honda Civic that had a blue door.
 That purchase was practical back then and is now symbolic.
 That car gave me years of problem-free service.
 It’s choices like this one that has helped me attain financial freedom, and inspired the name of this blog.

 At the end of most of my articles, I often add “find your blue door.”
 It means to find an opportunity to either think differently or do something differently.
 Find a way to make the world a better place, and in doing so, you will put yourself in the position to find more opportunities.

-October marks two years of location-freedom for us.
-Two years ago Trinity and I left the USA at the age of 43 to travel the world.
+In October of 2016 Trinity and I became location-independent.
+We left the USA at the age of 43 to travel the world.
 Many have asked how we did it or how we got started.
 It is a difficult question to answer because it wasn’t just one big thing.

 The path that got us here has been a series of choices and opportunities taken.
 Some were so small that they seem inconsequential at the time but in retrospect made a big difference.

-I made a lot of bad choices along the way and had to course-correct.
-It has been 15 years since my bondage to debt ended and I no longer had to skip meals or be cold in the winter.
+I made a lot of bad choices along the way too and had to course-correct.
+It has been almost two decades since my bondage to debt ended.
+I no longer have to skip meals or spend a winter without heat.

 Don’t give up just because you made some bad choices.
 If you are reading this you are still alive and have choices to make.
-Choose freedom, freedom from your past, freedom from your debt, freedom for yourself.
+Choose freedom, freedom from your past, freedom from your debt, freedom for mind and emotions.

-My worldview says that we each have a purpose, that we each have a gift that can make the world a better place.
+My worldview includes a purpose for every individual.
+We each have a gift that can make the world a better place.
 Using those gifts opens doors of opportunity that we may have never foreseen.
 I hope you find your blue door, that thing that fulfills you.